ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome.md

 ???
 Let's start with the simplest part first.
 Open Source is released under an OSD-compatible license, and is available for free under the license.

 What's really important is: who's behind that project?
 Who are the committers, and how do they manage the project?
+What kind of governance to they use?
 How do they get other support, for awareness, events, outreach, or infrastructure?

 ---